dmorrisonuk/DHM_SQL_Utilities/PostgreSQL/Postgres_in_Docker.md

 This script will:
 1. Create a network called postgres_net
 2. Create a container for Postgres (latest version) on port 5432
-3. Create a container for pgadmin on port 5050
+3. Create a container for pgadmin on external port 5050
 4. Create volumes for both Postgres and pgAdmin to enable persistence.

 <br>